18F/site-scanning/README.md

 Site Scanner enables on-demand analysis of any federal domain.

-This repository is for all of [Site Scanner's](https://site-scanning.app.cloud.gov/) code.

 Site Scanner scans all domains [from this list updated monthly by GSA](https://github.com/18F/site-scanning/edit/Eleni-public-friendly/scanner_ui/ui/templates/about.html).

 ## Contact Us